 This section which we title “Colonial Coinage” includes the obvious, coins made prior to our nation’s independence, as well as coins made after 1776 but before the establishment of a U.S. Mint in Philadelphia in 1792.
 Washington Pieces were dated from 1783 to 1795 and are also traditionally listed as Colonial Coins although they are of English origin and in some cases struck well after their dates.

 Colonial coins make up a fascinating segment of American Numismatics.
 They run the gambit from major rarities worth hundreds of thousands of dollars to interesting and historically significant pieces that are amazingly inexpensive.

-STATES UNITES, 4 Cinq.
-Strong detail with nice color and surfaces.
+Cent.
+Solid detail with pleasing color and surfaces.

 Thick Planchet, Plain Edge.
 Issued as a commemorative for the founding of the Mott Company located at 240 Water Street in NYC.

 Rich lustrous surfaces that exhibit vibrant copper-red blending with soft light-brown.
 Outstanding for the grade with minimal marks and a sharp strike.